Revised repeal and replace bill would give Senate $287 billion to dole out

 The Congressional Budget Office released Thursday yet another score of a Senate plan to repeal and replace Obamacare -- this one to learn how much more money the chamber's leaders would have to woo moderates if they keep Obamacare's taxes on the wealthy.

-The agency found that a revised version of the legislation would reduce the deficits by $420 billion over the next decade, giving Senate Majority Leader Mitch McConnell a $287 billion fund since he still must save as much as the House's counterpart bill did.
+The agency found that a revised version of the legislation would reduce the deficit by $420 billion over the next decade, giving Senate Majority Leader Mitch McConnell a $287 billion fund since he still must save as much as the House's counterpart bill did.
 That's about $100 billion more than the Senate's original repeal and replace bill.

-Some 22 million more people would be uninsured by 2026 under the revised bill than under Obamacare, the same as the original, the CBO found.
+Some 22 million more people would be uninsured by 2026 under the revised bill than under Obamacare, roughly the same as the original, the CBO found.

 Related: What happens if Congress fails to repeal Obamacare?